We're working with you to make a positive impact around the world in more than 35 countries, all 50 United States and your backyard. Support our work

 Water quantity and quality can also be trouble.
 As rivers have been leveed, dredged, straightened, drained and diverted, their natural flood cycles have been disturbed and their channels have become less stable.
 Water quality has declined with the addition of sediments, nutrients and runoff of herbicides and pesticides, making it difficult for animals and plants to survive.

-In the Delta, the Conservancy is continuing its long history of partnering with public agencies, private landowners, businesses and organizations to restore land.
+In the Delta, TNC is continuing its long history of partnering with public agencies, private landowners, businesses and organizations to restore land.
 We are working with Delta National Forest and several Wildlife Refuges to improve the quality of land, most recently in Yazoo National Wildlife Refuge where tree planting and a reduction in erosion and nutrients in waterways will improve the area for plants, animals and communities.

 Entergy Charitable Foundation provided funding in 2010 to reforest 900 acres of Yazoo National Wildlife Refuge with over 450,000 trees.

-The Conservancy strives to created protected wildlife corridors in the Delta, connecting naturally functioning ecosystems for the benefit of both wildlife and people.
+TNC strives to created protected wildlife corridors in the Delta, connecting naturally functioning ecosystems for the benefit of both wildlife and people.
 From restoring streams and wetlands to working with farmers to establish innovative water management practices on agricultural lands, each effort is vital in the effort to restore and improve the landscape.